Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Results

+We run the different extraction functions on the model attention signal to obtain interaction matrices $\mS_{line}$, which we compare to developer-derived ground truth.
 We distinguish between: (1) \textit{attention-based code traversal} predictions, which are those introduced in Section~\ref{sec:extract_functions_interaction_matrix}, and (2) \textit{attention-agnostic code traversal} predictions.
-The attention-based methods comprise raw attention in first and last layer, max, and mean, with their respective symmetric versions where the triangular matrix is mirrored and added to replace the zero values, the rollout and follow-up attention.
-The attention-agnostic methods comprise: \textit{copy-cat} recommending all the positions containing the same starting token, \textit{uniform} recommending all the position preceding the current token, and \textit{position} recommending the neighboring positions of the current token with a Gaussian distribution centered on the current token.
+The attention-based methods comprise raw attention in the first and last layer, max, and mean, with their respective symmetric versions where the triangular matrix is mirrored and added to replace the zero values, the rollout, and follow-up attention.
+The attention-agnostic methods comprise: \textit{copycat} recommending all the positions containing tokens identical to the starting token (e.g., starting from token \code{print} it recommends all other lines containing \code{print} with equal weight), \textit{uniform} recommending all the positions preceding the current token, and \textit{position} recommending the neighboring positions of the current token with a Gaussian distribution centered on the current token.

-We find that attention-based methods do carry predictive power, and in particular that \textit{follow-up attention performs best} among all methods for both Spearman rank and top-3 overlap (Figure~\ref{fig:human_vs_models_matrix_agreement}).
-We note that a purely position-based approach, inspired by findings of a linear order when reading source code \citep{blascheckVisuallyAnalyzingEye2019}, performs better than the copy-cat method despite being completely agnostic to the actual content of the code.
+We find that attention-based methods do carry predictive power, and in particular that \textit{follow-up attention performs best} among all methods for both Spearman rank and top-3 overlap (Figures~\ref{fig:tl_spearman_all_comparisons} and \ref{fig:tl_top3_all_comparisons}).
+We note that a purely position-based approach performs better than the copycat method despite being completely content-agnostic.
+We attribute this to developers' tendency to often read source code in (piecewise) linear order as described by \cite{blascheckVisuallyAnalyzingEye2019}.
+Regarding raw attention, \cite{zhangWhatDoesTransformer2022} demonstrated deeper semantic information being concentrated in later layers.
+Yet for both the triangular and symmetric versions respectively, higher levels appear inferior at predicting eye movement to earlier levels, possibly because such deeper semantic information may not be apparent to developers.

+\begin{answerbox} \textbf{Answer to RQ4}: The follow-up attention function performs best in predicting the next code location to look at, with a Spearman rank correlation of +0.49 and a top-3 overlap of 47\%.
+This outperforms the baseline prediction accuracy of 42.3\%, which uses the session history of another developer to recommend the next line. \end{answerbox}